 While the grievances of the Baloch people are real and deep-rooted, the various separatist insurgent groups and nationalist parties in no way represent their interests.
 Rather they represent privileged sections of the bourgeoisie, including the semi-feudal sardars, whose principal grievance is that the Pakistani state denies them a “just share” of Balochistan’s natural resources and mineral revenue and the profits otherwise made from the exploitation of its workers and toilers.

-As the International Committee of the Fourth International has previously explained, the failure of the “independent” capitalist states established in Asia and Africa in the aftermath of World War II to resolve any of the basic problems of the democratic revolution and the emergence in the 1980s of a new stage in capitalist global integration has given rise to a series of “new national” movements, mired in exclusivism and orientated to imperialism, and therefore hostile to the democratic and social aspirations of the masses:
+As the International Committee of the Fourth International has previously explained, the failure of the “independent” capitalist states established in Asia and Africa in the aftermath of World War II to resolve any of the basic problems of the democratic revolution and the emergence in the 1980s of a new stage in capitalist global integration has given rise to a series of “new national” movements, mired in exclusivism and oriented to imperialism, and therefore hostile to the democratic and social aspirations of the masses:

 In India and China, the national movement posed the progressive task of unifying disparate peoples in a common struggle against imperialism—a task which proved unrealisable under the leadership of the national bourgeoisie.
 This new form of nationalism promotes separatism along ethnic and religious lines, with the aim of dividing up existing states for the benefit of the local exploiters, under the service of global-mobile capital.
 Such movements have nothing to do with the struggle against imperialism, nor do they in any sense embody the democratic aspirations of oppressed.
 They serve to divide the working class and divert the class struggle into ethnic-communal warfare.

-The murderous violence routinely directed against non-Balochi workers and residents in Balochistan by the ethno-nationalist separatists is a clear expression of the anti-working class nature of the Balochi nationalist movement.
+The murderous violence routinely directed against non-Balochi workers and residents in Balochistan by the ethno-nationalist separatists is a clear expression of the anti-working-class nature of the Balochi nationalist movement.
 This goes hand in hand with its courting of the favor of the Indian bourgeoisie, offering itself as an ally of New Delhi in its reactionary strategic rivalry with the Pakistani elite, and of the imperialist powers in their ever more aggressive and open drive to thwart China’s rise, including through world war.

-Balochistan’s workers and toilers cannot gain anything by supporting the BLA and the other ethno-separatists in their attempts to secure an “independent” capitalist Balochistan that would be a client-state of US imperialism and India or the demands for greater autonomy within a “reformed” capitalist Pakistan advanced by other sections of the Baloch bourgeoisie.
+Balochistan’s workers and toilers cannot gain anything by supporting the BLA and the other ethno-separatists in their attempts to secure an “independent” capitalist Balochistan that would be a client state of US imperialism and India, or the demands for greater autonomy within a “reformed” capitalist Pakistan advanced by other sections of the Baloch bourgeoisie.

 The working class and all young people who sincerely want to oppose national and all forms of oppression should learn the lessons of the struggle waged by the ICFI and its Sri Lankan section—the Socialist Equality Party (Sri Lanka) and its predecessor the Revolutionary Communist League (RCL)—in opposition to the Sinhala bourgeois-dominated state’s denial of the democratic rights of the Tamil minority.